 REFUELING JERRY CANS, THIRD ARMY MANEUVERS, LOUISIANA, 1942

 For the record, this page is not to provide a history of jeep cans or jerrycans, but to offer testimony to the fact of being able to buy a World War II jeep off the docks after the war cheap.
 Again, my dad did so, and did so for $225.00.
 I know because I was there and rode home in the jeep right after he bought it.
 Having done so, what it means is, that buying a jeep off the docks after the war cheap, would not have been a one-off just a sell one jeep only situation involving my dad and my dad only, then leaving all the rest to go.
 It had to be a thriving enterprise.
-All the logistics, paper work, infrastructure, and personnel must have been in place in some fashion for it to have happened for any number of people over and over, no just my dad.
+All the logistics, paper work, infrastructure, and personnel must have been in place in some fashion for it to have happened for any number of people over and over, not just my dad.
+Remember, for those who may be so interested, "The History of the Jerrycan," in PDF, is linked below.

 If you go back up the page to the full page Surplus Bargains ad that I state a similar ad offering a jeep at a good price set my dad off on his search for the jeep he eventually bought for $225.00, has within it's text not only jeeps for $278.00, but also airplanes for $159.00.
 The photograph below depicting a bright red and white P-40 Tomahawk sitting atop a gas station as more-or-less an advertising promotion was bought by the station owner right after the war for $150.00 in full operational condition.
 The P-40 stood on the roof of his station in Everett, Washington undisturbed for 40 years.
 That same plane ended up being "Old Exterminator," the P-40 Tomahawk of the World War II Flying Tiger ace Col. Robert L. Scott, Jr with 13 kills under his belt.